-Zamzee is a social enterprise on a mission to make it easier for tweens and families to be more physically active.
+Zamzee is an organization on a mission to make it easier for kids and families to be more physically active.

 We know from research and real life that physical activity begins declining around ages 9 to 15, right when kids are forming important lifelong habits.1 We believe we can help families make physical activity a fun part of daily life.